Shefali-Jennifer21/FSWD_A2/README.md

 ### Email Format
 Student email addresses must follow the structure of a valid university domain format.
 Specifically, the email should be in the form of firstname.lastname@university.com, using only letters, periods, and hyphens before the "@" symbol.
 This ensures the identity and format are consistent across all student accounts.

+# How to run the project

+1.Make sure you have Python 3 installed.

+2.Clone or download the project files.

+3.Run the following command from the terminal inside the project directory: main.py

 # Group Members